-Marlene Parker of Campbellton, New Brunswick, shares this adorable photo, writing: “This is my then-one-year-old granddaughter Dahlia out for an afternoon excursion on Lake Nipissing, Ontario.
+Marlene Parker shares this adorable photo, writing: “This is my then-one-year-old granddaughter Dahlia out for an afternoon excursion on Lake Nipissing, Ontario.
 It looks more like she’s crawling along the surface of the moon!”

 Gillian Reain of Waterloo, Ontario, writes, “Last year, I was fortunate enough to travel to Alberta and explore more of our beautiful country.
 I snapped this photo upon seeing the incredible Canadian Rockies for the very first time.
 I had seen them in pictures before, but to see them in person was truly an amazing experience that I think every Canadian should have the opportunity to enjoy.
 Our Canada is vast, beautiful and scenic, and I think this picture perfectly represents that.”

-Linda Swance of Burlington, Ont., captured this amazing shot of Hamilton Harbour (formerly Burlington Bay) the morning after a night of freezing rain.
+Linda Swance captured this amazing shot of Hamilton Harbour after the region was blanketed in freezing rain.

-Norma Keith of Baltimore, Ont., snapped this pic of a street lamp encased in ice—very cool!
+Norma Keith of Baltimore, Ontario, snapped this pic of a street lamp encased in ice—very cool!

-Edith Beerda of Smithers, B.C., took this great shot of an ice-encrusted bench while visiting Fraser River Heritage Park in Mission, B.C.
+…I think we’ll pass until the spring thaw, thank you very much!
+Edith Beerda took this goosebump-inducing shot of an ice-encrusted bench while visiting Fraser River Heritage Park in Mission, B.C.